aicenter/FUP/lectures/lecture10.md

 ## `IO` actions

 Haskell's `IO` is a *functor* which satisfies further properties (collected under the name *monad*).
-`IO` is a type constructor that produces values of type `IO a`
+`IO` is a type constructor that produces values of type `IO a`.
+You can think of it as:
 ```haskell
 type IO a = World -> (a, World)
 ```
-which are called *actions*.
+`IO a` is called an *action*.
 When we run an IO action, it produces a value of type `a`.
 For example, the function `getLine` with the definition of `IO` above just becomes:
 ```haskell
 getLine :: IO String